Arorazafin/JupyterLab-WorkingEnvironment/README.md

 (for the first use, download it on  https://www.docker.com/products/docker-desktop)

 ## Run JupyterLab
--In your terminal:
+-In your Terminal window:
 `$ docker-compose up`

--in your browser:
+-In your web-browser window:
 `http://127.0.0.1:8888/lab`

 -In the Launcher tab: